Skip to Content

 In a large bowl, add shrimp, cornstarch, rice wine, and 1/2 tsp salt, for the marinade in a large bowl, then add the shrimp.
 Toss to coat.
 Let sit for 15 to 20 minutes.

 Add 1 tbsp of oil in to a wok or skillet.
 Add shrimp in one layer to wok or skillet, not overlapping.
-Let it cook for about 1 minute, and then flip to the other side and allow to cook another minute, and remove from heat.
+Let it cook for about 1 minute, and then flip to the other side and allow to cook another minute, and remove from heat and set aside.

 Shrimp Snow Peas Stir Fry